Disaster relief stories often make it sound as if help appears from nowhere.

 The farm became a shelter because it already had trust

 Reporting from Chabad.org and J. described the first days of the fires in concrete terms.
 Displaced residents and stranded tourists came to the farm because it had power, food, cabins, tents, and people willing to reorganize everything on short notice.
-Mendel Zirkind described dozens of people sleeping in cottages, tents, and cars on the property while the farm turned into a makeshift relief hub.
+Mendel Zirkind described dozens of people sleeping in cottages, tents, and cars on the property while the farm became a makeshift relief hub.

 That kind of response depends on more than generosity.